kwakuduah12/rock-paper-scissors/README.md

 The project consists of the following files: rock-paper-scissors/

-│
+Directory Structure:

-├── index.html       # The main HTML file containing the game layout ├── styles.css       # The CSS file for styling the game ├── script.js        # The JavaScript file containing game logic └── README.md        # The README file you are reading
+* `index.html`  - The main HTML file containing the game layout
+* `styles.css`   - The CSS file for styling the game
+* `script.js`    - The JavaScript file containing game logic
+* `README.md`    - This file (the README you are reading)